arorarohan/discord_bot_todd/README.md

 - file_of_shame - prints the file of shame, a list of messages sent by TARGETED_USER
 - github - embeds the github repo for todd!
 - hall_of_fame - displays the current standings in the hall of fame
+- pet - pet todd! he will return a randomized choice out of a few preset messages.

 ### audio commands
 - join - joins the voice channel of the user who sent the message